 He grudgingly followed the advice given by the commanding mechanic standing in his room.
 Kayla had made it safely over to his apartment, bringing the promised ginger ale to sooth his troubled stomach.
 Both gave him some measure of relief – but only some.
-Daniel lay on his back on the bed, staring up at the ceiling with a glazed expression.
-His stomach was still roiling as if someone had poured acid down his throat, and yet he couldn’t help feeling like he should be out there.
+Daniel lay on his back on the bed, staring at the ceiling with a glazed expression.
+His stomach still roiled as if someone had poured acid down his throat, and yet he couldn’t help feeling he should be out there.
 Seeing what was going on.
 Helping.

 He felt helpless.
 He hated feeling helpless.
 People needed help and he couldn’t do anything about it!

 The two of them had been holed up in this room for the last hour, waiting and wondering what could be causing the horrendous noise outside.
 Daniel could tell the moment she arrived that she was scared, even if she didn’t want to admit it.
 He couldn’t send her back out into that, whatever it was.
 So here they sat in his room, him helpless and sick, her scared and worried, and the air ringing with the signals that something was wrong.
 He couldn’t stand it.
-Struggling upright, he started to slide his feet to the edge of the bed, intent on checking the computer.
+Struggling upright, Daniel slid his feet to the edge of the bed, intent on checking the computer.

 Kayla suddenly stood over him, hands akimbo and a hot glare in her eyes.
 “Ooh no. Where do ya think you’re goin’?”